Lansoprazole: 7 things you should know

 - Lansoprazole reduces the production of stomach acid by irreversibly blocking the actions of an enzyme responsible for acid production, called H+/K+ ATPase (also known as the gastric proton pump).
 The proton pump is located in the parietal cells of the stomach wall.
 Both baseline gastric acid secretion and stimulated gastric acid secretion are affected; the degree that they are affected to depends on the dose of lansoprazole.

-- This allows damaged tissue in the esophagus, stomach, and duodenum to heal, and reduces the risk of new ulcers from forming.
-PPIs are also used to treat other gastrointestinal disorders characterized by excessive acid secretion.
+- This allows damaged tissue in the esophagus, stomach, and duodenum to heal, and reduces the risk of new ulcers forming.
+Lansoprazole may also be used to treat other gastrointestinal disorders characterized by excessive acid secretion.

 - Lansoprazole belongs to the class of medicines known as proton pump inhibitors (PPIs).